 Ms. Vallone has participated in master classes led by Marilyn Horne (The Song Continues at Carnegie Hall), Brigitte Fassbaender, Stephen King, Felicity Lott, Patricia Racette, Dawn Upshaw, Elly Ameling, Robert Holl, Helmut Deutsch, Roger Vignoles, Julius Drake, Ann Murray, Rudolf Jansen, and many others.
 She attended the Franz-Schubert-Institut in Baden bei Wien in 2013; was a Tanglewood Music Center Fellow in 2014; and attended the Internationale Meistersinger Akademie in 2015.
 This past summer, she participated in the Mozart Residency at the Aix-en-Provence Festival.

-Ms. Vallone has received a number of scholarships, including the Lorber Memorial Scholarship; the R. Maurice Boyd Scholarship for Vocal Studies; the Anna Case Mackay Scholarship; the Samantha Rose Reverand Scholarship; the Juilliard Alumni Scholarship; the Chairman’s Grant; the Viola Peters Scholarship Fund; the Salvatore Chiantia Scholarship; the Bertha Levin Scholarship; and the P.J.
-Hoyland Memorial Scholarship, among others.
+Ms. Vallone has received a number of scholarships, including the Lorber Memorial Scholarship; the R. Maurice Boyd Scholarship for Vocal Studies; the Anna Case Mackay Scholarship; the Samantha Rose Reverand Scholarship; the Juilliard Alumni Scholarship; the Chairman’s Grant; the Viola Peters Scholarship Fund; the Salvatore Chiantia Scholarship; the Bertha Levin Scholarship; the P.J.
+Hoyland Memorial Scholarshp among others.
+Ms. Vallone is also a proud recipient of a Novick Career Advancement Grant.

 Following the conclusion of her studies at Juilliard, Ms. Vallone will be performing the role of Susanna in Le nozze di Figaro in Santiago, Chile, after which she will join the ensemble of Oper Frankfurt.